ngtban/wavenet_de_data_prep/README.md

 So far I have only completed the task for extrating the transcription data from the dialogue bundle.
 I am having a bit of a problem when it comes to matching the transcription.

-If you want to have a try at extracting the dialogue data and save it in tables, run this mix task:
+If you want to have a try at extracting the dialogue data and save the resulting data in a database, run this mix task:
 `mix prepare_bundle <path to the json file containing dialogue data>`

 You can check issue #6 to see what I am really doing in that mix task.